It is known as an end product of metabolism, which is a chemical waste created by the metabolic activities of the muscles.

 Creatinine levels in your body generally depend on muscle mass, gender, age, and other health factors.
 They are often measured in milligrams per deciliter:

-Older people have lower creatinine levels than normal adults, and bodybuilders can have higher creatinine levels than most adults.
+Older people have lower creatinine levels than average adults, and bodybuilders can have higher creatinine levels than most adults.

-This is because older people have diminished muscles , while bodybuilders have more muscles compared to most normal people.
+Older people have diminished muscles, while bodybuilders have more power than ordinary people.

 Additionally, people with muscle-related disorders may have creatinine levels significantly lower than those indicated for their age and gender.